MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/iberoamerica/ltm-chile-elec-invo-conncection.md

 Before you begin the procedures in this article, the following prerequisites must be met:

+1. Ensure that the settings for the Chilean legal entity are in place.
+For more information, see [Set up legal entity and tax information for Chile ](ltm-chile-set-up-legal-entity-tax-information.md).
-- Gain familiarity with and understanding of Electronic invoicing as it's described in [Electronic invoicing overview](../global/e-invoicing-service-overview.md).
+1. Gain familiarity with and understanding of Electronic invoicing as it's described in [Electronic invoicing overview](../global/e-invoicing-service-overview.md).
-- Do the common part of electronic invoicing service configuration as described in [Set up electronic invoicing](../global/gs-e-invoicing-set-up-overview.md).
+1. Do the common part of electronic invoicing service configuration as described in [Set up electronic invoicing](../global/gs-e-invoicing-set-up-overview.md).
-- You must enable the following features in **Feature management**:
+1. You must enable the following features in **Feature management**:
 	- **Electronic invoicing integration**
 	- **E-Invoicing service workspace designer**
 	- **Execute update actions for submitted documents**
-- Make sure that the following Electronic reporting (ER) format configurations are imported.
+1. Make sure that the following Electronic reporting (ER) format configurations are imported.
 For more information, see [Import Electronic reporting (ER) configurations](../../../fin-ops-core/dev-itpro/analytics/electronic-reporting-import-ger-configurations.md).
     - Inventory e-invoice (CL)
 	- Inventory Export e-Invoice (CL)
     - E-shipping guide (CL)